Wilhelm Karmann Jr.: Personal life

 Karmann held honorary positions in numerous professional organisations and business associations.
 For example, he was Vice-President of the Chamber of Industry and Commerce Osnabrück-Emsland for many years, and also Vice-President of the regional Industrial Employers' Association.
 He was also involved in the Osnabrück Industrial Club, which was founded by his father and which sees itself as a mediator between industry, politics and society and also serves to promote the exchange of common interests within the Osnabrück business community.
 Karmann was very interested in the well-being of his employees.
 All too often, he helped families in socially precarious situations with material resources and money, true to the motto that quick help is double help.

 Life

 Wilhelm Karmann Jr. joined the company at the age of 19.
 After an orientation phase, he started an apprenticeship at a Southern German car body company and at Deutsche Fiat.
-From 1935 to 1937, he studied at the Berlin Technical School for Car Body and Vehicle Construction.
+From 1935 to 1937, he studied at the Technische Hochschule in Berlin (now Technische Universität Berlin) for Car Body and Vehicle Construction.
 Following his exams, he worked as a design engineer in the production-engineering department of Ambi-Budd.
 At the age of 25, he returned to Osnabrück to work for his own company.
 In 1941 he was drafted as a soldier, served in Russia, the Netherlands and Italy and only returned from American captivity in Naples in 1945.
 After World War II, Karmann and his father rebuilt the Karmann factory.
 When his father died of pneumonia on 28 September 1952, Karmann Jr. assumed overall responsibility.